CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

+Configuration management and log analysis is real time.
+OpenSCAP security scans are performed and reviewed monthly.

-Quarterly review of the control assessments supporting the monitoring is conducted by the CivicActions ISSO.
+Quarterly review of the control assessments supporting the monitoring is conducted by CivicActions Operations in collaboration with CivicActions Security.

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: continuous monitoring for security events’ metrics for AWS monitoring tools.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: continuous monitoring.

-CivicActions' continuous monitoring for security events metrics will occur in real-time using existing AWS monitoring tools tools.